 The program is designed for persons who want to increase their knowledge and develop their skills in religious leadership and the practice of ministry in daily life while pursuing specific interests in a focused area of study.

-International Students - for additional information of particular relevance to international students, see the section of the Catalogue entitled International Students.
+International Students - Please refer to the section of the Catalogue entitled International Students.